munificent/craftinginterpreters/book/optimization.md

 ^code value-to-num (1 before, 2 after)

-It works exactly the same except it flips which field it writes and which it reads.
+It works exactly the same except we flip which field we write and which we read.
 Again, the compiler will eliminate all of it.

 That was a lot of code to ultimately do nothing but silence the C type checker.
 Doing a runtime type *test* on a Lox number is a little more interesting.
 If all